Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 ## Other instructions
 1. Everyone is welcome to participate in the production of Plangothic Project.
 But you need to ensure that you have a certain foundation in the area of glyphs, font beauty, software use, Unicode, and other aspects.
 In this regard, you can join our QQ group [1135661191](https://jq.qq.com/?_wv=1027&k=xRTzFAfD) for detailed discussion and questioning.

-    **Group password: C3XSWQAZX2CD11E2W3QA3ZX2CDEQA3**

 2. This is a long-term project.
 We would be grateful if you could promote the project to others.
-We also welcome technical personnel in font production and accept you to continue to improve the font based on this font.
-You can contact the author through the above contact information.
+We also welcome technical personnels in font production and accept you to continue to improve this project.
+You can contact the author through said information.
 The development of this project is inseparable from your publicity and encouragement.
-3. I am not a professional designer so the structure may look ugly, and the words added may be slightly inconsistent with the original version.
-In addition, due to time constraints, there is no extra time for fine finishing, and the splicing of parts of some glyphs will be very stiff.
-But it is better than nothing.
+3. Members of this project are NOT professional designers so unsightedly structures and inconsistencies with the original font may occur.
+In addition, due to time constraints, there is little extra time for polishing the font so stiff structring of some glyphs may also occur.
+Though it is better than nothing, so please forgive.
-4. **I am a Chinese mainland user, and there is no any overseas discussion group (like Telegram, Discord etc.) in this project.
-I apologize for the inconvenience caused by overseas users!**
+4. **We members are all from Chinese mainland, due to some reasons we cannot provide overseas discussion groups (Telegram, Discord etc.) of this project.
+Apologize for the inconvenience!**
-5. This project borrows or refers to other tools or open-source font projects in part or whole, mainly including:
+5. This project borrows and/or refers to other tools and/or open-source font projects in part or whole, mainly including:
     - [Source Han Sans](https://github.com/adobe-fonts/source-han-sans)。
-    - Other fonts in Noto series.
+    - Other fonts in the Noto series.
     - [Glyphwiki](https://glyphwiki.org/wiki/GlyphWiki:%e3%83%a1%e3%82%a4%e3%83%b3%e3%83%9a%e3%83%bc%e3%82%b8) and KAGE Engine developed by [Kamichi Koichi](https://twitter.com/kamichikoichi)。
     - [すきまゴシック（Sukima Gothic）](https://oppekebekkanko.booth.pm/items/2117070)。
     - [Noto Unicode](https://github.com/MY1L/Unicode/tree/main/NotoUnicode) developed by [My1l](https://github.com/MY1L)。